-The Naval Base Kitsap Keyport water system is operated and maintained by experienced personnel licensed by the State of Washington.
-Treatment of the base's water consists of chlorine disinfection to control microbes that could be present in the water.
+The both KPUD and Naval Base Kitsap Keyport water systems are operated and maintained by experienced personnel licensed by the State of Washington.
+Treatment of the drinking water consists of chlorine disinfection to control microbes that could be present in the water.

-Information from EPA
+Information from Environmental Protection Agency (EPA)